Clay-Ferguson/quantizr/README.md

 ## Hierarchical Content

-Create hierarchically organized content that's always editable like a wiki and shared on the Fediverse and/or IPFS.
+Create hierarchically organized content that's always editable like a wiki and shared online.
 Quanta is a new kind of platform with a new kind of architecture.

 Designed to allow a more fine-grained hierarchical approach to content management, collaborative documents, wikis, and micro-blogs, Quanta "quantizes" each piece of content into tree nodes.